 We've made it easy to effortlessly share, edit, and collaborate on projects with your team in Dovetail.
 With the ability to assign various access levels, you have full control over how others can access and interact with your data.
 Learn how to configure sharing and access controls

-Dovetail workspaces can be configured to add another level of security by restricting user provisioning to verified email addressers at your approved domain names.
+Dovetail workspaces can be configured to add another level of security by restricting user provisioning to verified email addresses at your approved domain names.

 This prevents your users from inviting external users from outside of your organization and helps to enforce that your data is also accessed by those within your corporate network through your managed domains.
 Learn how to configure allowed domains for your workspace.